Hypercholesterolemia; LDL; HDL; Triglycerides

 Peripheral artery disease (PAD) is caused by the buildup of plaque in the feet, legs, hands, and arms.
 It most often occurs in the legs.
 PAD is associated with atherosclerosis.
 The risk for PAD increases by 5% to 10% with every 10 mg/dL increase in total cholesterol levels.
 Lower levels of HDL and high triglyceride levels also increase the risk for PAD.

-ischemic stroke, a type of stroke caused by blockage of the arteries that carry blood to the brain.
-HDL may even reduce the risk for
+stroke, a type of stroke caused by blockage of the arteries that carry blood to the brain.
+HDL may even reduce the risk for hemorrhagic

 The build-up of plaque in the internal carotid artery may lead to narrowing and irregularity of the artery's channel, preventing proper blood flow to the brain.
 More commonly, as the narrowing worsens, clots form on the plaque and can break free, travel to the brain, and block blood vessels that supply blood to the brain.
 This leads to stroke, with possible paralysis, speech impairment, or other deficits.